 Other species not listed under these acts but also vulnerable to foxes include:

 Fox numbers are estimated at one (1) to 10 or more foxes per square kilometre and it is thought that they may travel 10 kilometres out of their home territory.
 Foxes have a diverse diet including fruit and insects, preferring ground dwelling animals.

 They are agile and proficient at climbing structures and trees, much like a cat.

 A female fox will mate once per year in winter producing four to six cubs after a five-week gestation period.
 The semi-mature adults leave the den and secure new territory in Autumn and are sexually mature at one year old.

-Foxes are excellent predators and a major economic threat to agriculture in Australia.
-Foxes prey on domesticated rabbits, lambs, goats, poultry, other new born livestock and pets.
-They can carry diseases and mange to domestic and agricultural animals,
+They are excellent predators and a major economic threat to agriculture in Australia.
+Foxes prey on domesticated rabbits, lambs, goats, birds and other new-born livestock.
+They can carry diseases and mange to domestic and agricultural animals, and to